VieetBubbles/My_1st_Platformer/README.md

 Villager Vick is a 2D Pixel Platformer game created using the Unity game engine.
 Thw goal of the game is finish 3 levels of increasing difficulties by running pass and avoiding enemy sprites until the player reaches the finish line.

-### Disclaimer
+## Disclaimer
 Initially, the 2 week project was completed and submitted for grading without a README.md attached.
 This README.md file was added at a later date for reference purposes.
-If future recruiters see this disclaimer... let it be known that during the final days of the project, I made the self-conscious decision to push the game's packages top Github without the need to write a README.md; my reasoning was the belief that a fixing the bugs and typos of the game took precedence over the README documentation.
+If future recruiters see this disclaimer... let it be known that during the final days of the project, I made the self-conscious decision to push the game's packages to Github without the need to write a README.md; my reasoning was the belief that a fixing the bugs and typos of the game took precedence over the README documentation.
 It is a decision I take responsibility for and will not refute.